What is Data Encryption?

 We encrypt data to keep it confidential.
 Data encryption is part of a broader class of cybersecurity countermeasures known as data security.
 Data security is all about keeping our data safe from unauthorized access, ransomware lockup (which is a malicious form of encryption), breach or malicious corruption, i.e. changing data to make it useless.

-Modern data encryption is the latest mode of data protection in a very long line of such practices.
-It’s a form of cryptography, an ancient technique of hiding information by substituting one character for another.
-How to encrypt data?
+Modern data encryption is a form of cryptography, an ancient technique of hiding information by substituting one character for another.
+The word ‘encryption’ is a blend of English and Greek that means “in hidden” or, more loosely, “in hiding.”.
 Encryption works by means of a complex mathematical algorithm known as a data encryption cipher.
-Like the secret decoder ring found in your child’s cereal box, the cipher algorithm transforms normalized data (i.e. plaintext) into a sequence of ostensibly random, unrecognizable characters.
-This is the “ciphertext.”
+Like the secret decoder ring found in your child’s cereal box, the cipher algorithm transforms normalized data (i.e. plaintext) into a sequence of ostensibly random, unrecognizable characters known as “ciphertext.”

-Continuing with this little encryption 101 review, let’s go over the most common data encryption methods and algorithms.
-The two most widely used methods for data encryption are “public key,” also known as asymmetric encryption and “private key,” or symmetric encryption.
+Let’s go over the most common data encryption methods and algorithms.
+The two most widely used methods for data encryption are public key, also known as asymmetric encryption and private key, or symmetric encryption.
 Both rely on key pairs, but they differ in the way the sending and receiving parties share the keys and handle the encrypt/decrypt process.

 - Triple DES (3DES)—A modernization of the older, but highly influential Digital Encryption Standard (DES).
 3DES takes DES’ 56-bit key size up to 168-bits, making it harder to crack, but also more compute-intensive to handle.